daronphang/coding_resources/python/basics.md

 ```

 ## Dictionaries:
 When converting Dictionaries to JSON, it doesn't respect order if use OrderedDict() and sorts key alphabetically.
-Best to use a list of tuples.
+Best to use a list of dictionaries.
 ```python
 ordered_dict = OrderedDict()